brackets-io/minify-more/README.md

 ## Usage
 To minify a file, use the keyboard shortcut `Cmd/Ctrl+M`.
 You can also minify files on save by checking the corresponding item in the *Edit* menu.

+## A warning
+Do never include a single quote (') inside a comment.
+Breaks things badly.

 ## Version

 `Version 0.2.0`